nicolaiunrein/zod/README.md

-# Zottl
+# Remotely
 **simple and safe typescript RPC for rust**

 ## Overview
-Zottle generates all the code neccessary to call rust functions from typescript.
+Remotely generates all the code neccessary to call rust functions from typescript.
 It also generates bindings using the `zod` typescript library.

 ## TODO